 With or without the Yi You in your chart, this is a skill that can be learnt.
 To start, learn to serve.
 Remember, strategic networking is a two-way street.
 In order to get, you must first give.

-Want to find out if you have the Yi You pillar somewhere in your chart?
+Are you a Yi You Day Master?
 Plot your Bazi Chart with this free resource (registration required) https://bazibz.masteryacademy.com/.